-Fat transfer is a very useful adjunctive procedure for volumisation in cosmetic surgery and it is gaining increasing popularity as it’s regenerative benefits are also being recognised.
-Fat removed by surgeons at the time of liposuction operations may be injected into other sites to improve body contour and silhouette (including the breast, face, cheeks, legs and buttocks, as well as the hips, calves, stomach and abdomen).
+Fat transfer breast augmentation is a useful adjunctive procedure for volumisation in cosmetic surgery.
+Fat removed by surgeons at the time of liposuction operations may be injected into the breasts.

 The technique was originally popularised by Sydney Coleman in New York (also called lipo-filling or lipostructure) for use in the face but then other doctors explored its use for breast reconstruction for improving asymmetry and for cosmetic breast enhancement.
-Later in the States various doctors then explored the use of fat to augment the buttocks.
-Breast fat transfer is now one of the most popular procedures that Mr Banwell performs in his practice and forms just one part of his mummy makeover programmes.
+Fat transfer to the breasts is one of the most popular procedures that Mr Banwell performs in his UK practices and also forms just one part of his mummy makeover programmes.

-BREAST FAT TRANSFER, STEM CELLS & REGENERATIVE MEDICINE
+FAT TRANSFER TO BREAST, STEM CELLS & REGENERATIVE MEDICINE

 Breast fat transfer is at the very cutting edge of regenerative medicine and processed fat contains high levels of stem cells that have been shown to have immense benefits in anti-ageing.
 Furthermore, one of the main advances in fat transfer over recent years is the improved ability to harvest and process the fat thereby improving graft ‘take’ rates.
 Mr Banwell prefers to use the PureGraft system which is an advanced system to help purify and prepare fat cells in an optimum way prior to re-injection back into the breast.

-Mr Banwell is at the forefront of hybrid and composite techniques used in breast enhancement surgery in the UK where fat transfer can be used alone or in combination with latest generation breast implants (hybrid breast augmentation and composite breast augmentation) for a bespoke approach to breast augmentation surgery.
-This has expanded our armamentarium in the breast enhancement arena especially for those women looking for a ‘mini boob job’ or very modest increase in breast size.
+Mr Banwell is at the forefront of hybrid and composite techniques used in fat transfer breast augmentation surgery in the UK.
+Fat can be used alone or in combination with latest generation breast implants (hybrid breast augmentation and composite breast augmentation) for a bespoke approach to breast augmentation surgery.
+This has expanded our solutions in the breast enhancement arena especially for those women looking for a ‘mini boob job’ or very modest increase in breast size.
 Please do ask Mr Banwell in person about his hybrid breast augmentation techniques (known as ‘HYBA’) and he can explain whether or not you are suitable for this kind of surgery.
 Fat transfer breast augmentation is now one of the most popular breast enhancement procedures for those who would prefer not to use breast implants.